fairdirect/food-marketplace/README.md

 * **Online orders with combined shipment.** Another typical use case for "online" farmers markets is that the marketplace operator organizes an efficient and low-cost combined shipment of customer orders from the farmers market to those customers who selected shipment rather than pickup as delivery option.
 In this case, a customer will receive one single package with all the products they ordered, even though these might come from many different sellers of ther farmers market.

 * **Offering, ordering and delivering donations of surplus food.** In this case, the marketplace is not used for selling but for utlizing surplus food.
 Like any marketplace, there can be several parties offering and several parties ordering what is on offer.
 The development of these features was initiated during the [#WeVsVirus Hackathon](https://wirvsvirushackathon.org/) in March 2020 as project [Tafeln Reorganisation Akquise](https://devpost.com/software/online-lebensmittel-aquise-fur-die-tafeln-fairdirect).
-See there for a detailed description of what this feature will eventually contain.

 **Technology.** This platform written in PHP, using the Zend Framework and the Bootstrap CSS framework.
 It uses PostgreSQL as its database.